IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

     | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
     | ![sign-info](./images/media/image3.png) | For the lab, you will reference a saved version of the data collection when running the AI engine.
 This is just to ensure a known good collection is used for the recommendation generation.
 (You could also use your own collected data and feed it into the folder structure). |

-    Next.
-Explore some of the notable files and reports generated by Mono2Micro.

-4.  **REFERENCE ONLY\!** Listed here are some of the notable files that were generated from the AI engine

-    - **Cardinal-Report**.html is a detailed report of all the application partitions, their member classes, outward facing classes, etc

-          /home/ibmdemo/m2m-ws-sample/defaultapplication/application-data/mono2micro/mono2micro-output/**Cardinal-Report.html**

-    - **Oriole-Report.html** is a summary report of all the application partitions and their associated business use cases

-          /home/ibmdemo/m2m-ws-sample/defaultapplication/application-data/mono2micro/mono2micro-output/**Oriole-Report.html**

-    - **final_graph.json** is the full set of application partition  recommendations (natural seams and business logic) and associated  details, viewable in the Mono2Micro UI

-          /home/ibmdemo/m2m-ws-sample/defaultapplication/application-data/mono2micro/mono2micro-output/oriole/**final\_graph.json**

-    - **cardinal/\*** is a folder that contains a complete set of input files (based on the partitioning) for the next and last stage of the Mono2Micro pipeline, running the code generator

-          /home/ibmdemo/m2m-ws-sample/defaultapplication/application-data/mono2micro/mono2micro-output/cardinal/\*

-5. Continue to the next section.
-You will explore the generated reports later in the lab.

 ## 2.6.3 Use the Mono2Micro workbench UI to view and manipulate the partitioning recommendations generated from the AI engine